 We have worked on this website with the aim of making it accessible and useful to both the visually impaired and sighted community, The aim with this site is to inform the sighted community of what Blind Golf is all about and how to get involved, whilst also being a hub for the severely sight impaired that are either involved already or want to get involved.

 Using the 4 simple buttons above you can access the About page, the Supporters page, the Players page and the contact page.
-The about page and contact pages are self explanatory, while the supporters page is where to go if you are looking to get involved, either by donating or offering your time to help with the organisation and the players page is where you need to be if you currently are playing or want to play, there are pages more relevant to you here such as fixtures & results.
+The about page and contact pages are self explanatory, while the supporters page is where to go if you are looking to get involved, either by donating or offering your time to help with the organisation, the players page is where you need to be if you currently are playing or want to play, there are pages more relevant to you here such as fixtures & results.

 At the bottom of the page there is also a master menu, containing links to every page on the site if you would prefer to use that option.